serebrov/serebrov.github.io/content/2016-06-10-scaleway-docker-deployment.md

 This container is based on the official [php image](https://hub.docker.com/\_/php/).
 To make the php `mail` function work, I also setup `msmtp` and configure php to use it.
 The example of the msmtp configuration file is [here](files/scaleway-docker/msmtprc).

+On Scaleway by default SMTP ports are disabled.
+To make emails work, it is necessary to configure the security group (switch "Block SMTP" from On to Off).
+After changing the security group, server should be rebooted (stop / run via Archive option or Hard reboot).

 Here is also an example of the ruby-on-rails application (Redmine) Dockerfile: